Jose-C0/TheOdinProject/mini-message-board/README.md

 - [x] 9.
 At the end of the router.post() function use res.redirect("/") to send users back to the index page after submitting a new message.

-- [ ] 10.
+- [x] 10.
 At this point, you should be able to visit /new (it might be a good idea to add a link to that route on your index page), fill out the form, submit it and then see it show up on the index page!

 - [x] 11.
 You’ll learn how to deploy your app to the web in the next lesson, don’t forget to come back and submit it to the submissions below once you’re done!

 - [x] 12.
 Push your project to GitHub.

-- [ ] add style in all pages
+- [x] add style in all pages
-- [ ] Explain the structure of project in README.md
+- [x] Explain the structure of project in README.md

 ### Tools

 - Express.js
 - ES Modules
 - EJS
+- node.js

 ### Run

 ```bash
 node --watch app.js
 ```
+or
 ```bash
 npm start
 ```